xcore/sc_xtcp/doc/xtcp_guide/system.rst

 these events the client can send *commands* to the server to initiate new connections and so on.

-Figure 2 shows an example event/command sequence of a client making a connection, sending some data, receiving some data and then closing the connection.
+The above Figure shows an example event/command sequence of a client making a connection, sending some data, receiving some data and then closing the connection.
 Note that sending and receiving may be split into several events/commands since the server itself performs no